-Cat lovers unite!
-If you love cats, you’re in good company.
-Cat lovers live all over the world and defy stereotypes.
+Cat advocates unite!
+If you care about cats, you’re in good company.
+Cat advocates live all over the world and defy stereotypes.
 When we come together to protect and improve the lives of all cats, we can achieve so much.

 If you provide hands-on care for cats outdoors, you’re not alone!
 In fact, if you care for community cats you may be surprised to learn that it’s not uncommon for cats to have several caregivers in the neighborhood.

-Connecting with other people who care for community cats, including advocates who want to protect cats, and cat lovers in general, can be really helpful.
+Connecting with other people who care for community cats, including advocates who want to protect cats, can be really helpful.
 Some ways you can connect:

-So where do you find these fellow cat lovers?
+So where do you find these fellow cat advocates?
 Here are some ideas:

 - Community outreach.
 Chances are good that there are people in your community, right in your neighborhood, who care about cats.
 You can meet them with a little community outreach; that is, getting out in your community and starting a conversation about cats.
 Some ways to reach out:

 - Make yourself available by introducing yourself to your neighbors, sharing contact information, and letting them know they can come to you with community cat questions or concerns.

 - If you see that cats are being fed, leave a note to connect with the cats’ caregiver.
 You can collaborate on ensuring the cats are cared for and protected.

 - Hold a workshop in your community or share our webinars to educate others about community cats.

 - Host a movie night and share our videos.